+One of the fun things to do in Cuba is to take part in Carnaval de Santiago de Cuba.
 Santiago de Cuba is known as the “hero city” and the birthplace of the Cuban revolution.
 The Carnaval de Santiago de Cuba takes place during the last week of July.
 The carnival culminates with the Dia de la Rebeldia National public holiday.
-Watch this video of the Carnaval de Santiago de Cuba to get a feel for how vibrant it is:

 The Hotel Casa Granda terrace overlooks the Parque Cespedes, which is a bustling plaza with the Catedral de Nuestra Señora de la Asuncion taking centre stage.